tlhunter/mig/README.md

 # create a migration named YYYYMMDDHHmmss_add_users_table.sql
 mig create "Add users table"

-# run the next single migration, if it exists
+# run the next single migration
 mig up

-# run migrations up to and including the migration of this name
+# TODO: run migrations up to and including the migration of this name
-# if the named migration doesn't exist or isn't unexecuted then do nothing
 mig upto YYYYMMDDHHmmss_add_users_table

-# run all of the unexecuted migrations, if any exist
+# run all of the unexecuted migrations
 mig all

 # rolls back a single migration, prompting user to confirm, unless --force is provided